queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment6/core/README.md

     - Horizontal
     - Vertical

+`ReadOnlyImageProcessor` is an interface indicates read-only actions to be an object adopter of `MoreImageProcessor`.
+The read-only actions are:
+- Get
+    - Info
+    - Image
+    - Image Name List

-`MoreImageProcessor` is an interface extends `ImageProcessor` and indicates what kind of new actions a processor should have:
+`MoreImageProcessor` is an interface extends both `ImageProcessor` and `ReadOnlyImageProcessor`.It also indicates what kind of new actions a processor should have:
+- Load
 - Dithering
-- Greyscale
+- ~~Greyscale~~ Color Trans
     - greyscale
     - sepia
 - Filter
     - Blur
     - Sharpen

+## View

 ## Instruction